Projects

 marcus.kauffman@odf.oregon.gov

-Managing forests for ecological resilience and sustainable wood fiber flow is needed to grow regional competitiveness while extending the benefits to the public, rural, and tribal communities.
+Managing forests for ecological resilience and sustainable wood fiber flow is needed to grow regional competitiveness while extending the benefits to the public, rural communities, and tribes.

 We plan to implement three integrated initiatives: